UVADS/git-basics/index.md

   - Credentials & Secrets
   - Example 1 - Build software upon a push
   - Example 2 - Build and deploy a container

-{: .note }
-To use the theme, you do ***not*** need to clone or fork the [Just the Docs repo]!
-You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs.

-{: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme. for a list of releases, new features, and bug fixes.